nasa-jpl/ocean-model-interfaces/README.md

 ## Miscellaneous Primitive Models

-These models (ConstantModel, LinearModel, OceanFrontModel) provide a primitive, non-realistic models that are useful for simple testing, debugging, and sanity checking.
+These models provide a primitive, non-realistic models that are useful for simple testing, debugging, and sanity checking.

+Current Primitive Models:
+- ConstantModel
+- LinearModel
+- OceanFrontModel

-Exmaples for the OceanFrontModel can be found in the unit tests at `ocean_models/test/OceanFrontModel_test.cpp`
+Examples for the OceanFrontModel can be found in the unit tests at `ocean_models/test/OceanFrontModel_test.cpp`.
+The others are fairly self-explainatory.

 ## Build